ameliapt/MBProject/README.md

 ### 3. **Visualization in Tableau 💻**

 The next step of the process was to create the dashboards in Tableau.
 On the upper side of each dashboard, you’ll find a year selector, so you can compare the data annually.
-I invite you to check and play with the dashboards in my Tableau Public profile.
+I invite you to check and play with the dashboards in my Tableau Public profile (https://public.tableau.com/app/profile/amelia3703/viz/MBP/Hotels_and_apartments)

 ## 🚀Key takeaways